goessner/g2-mec/README.md

 If you want to add text to a geometric element, you can always use the basic `txt` element.
 However some element types support the smarter `label` element, which comes with a more intuitive relative positioning with respect to its nearest previous element.
+Reliable positioning requires always *cartesian* coordinates.

 Element | Meaning
 :--------: | :--------: